Generalized maximum likelihood estimation of the mean of parameters of mixtures, with applications to sampling

-The significant difference between the two estimates has to do {\it also} with the fact that strata are, in fact, not of equal size.
+On the other hand, the `extreme collapse' estimator, satisfy: The significant difference between the two estimates has to do {\it also} with the fact that strata are, in fact, not of equal size.
 But, more importantly for us, the `extreme collapse' seems to over estimate the proportion, since owners are over represented in the sample.
 One reason is that their address in the registry is more accurate and thus it is easier to find them.
 In other words, individuals are not MCAR (missing completely at random).
 This phenomena is partially corrected by the stratification, when MAR (missing at random) conditional on the fine strata is approximately right.

 In Table \ref{tab4} we compare the GMLE and the naive estimators in semi-real simulated scenarios in which only a randomly sub-sampled with probability $\gamma$, of the described sample, is retained.
 The average estimates based on 25 simulations applied on the real data with $\gamma=0.1, 0.2, 0.25$, are presented in Table 5.
 The (random) number of simulated strata with zero sample sizes, corresponding to $\gamma=0.1, 0.2, 0.25$, are around 70, 40, and 30, correspondingly.